worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 });
 ```

-Now if you run the game (and the server), and open the game in another tab, you should be able to play tic-tac-toe against yourself!
-You can send a link of the game to a friend, and see if they can join and play against you.
+Now you can run the game (and the server), and open the game in another tab, and you should be able to play tic-tac-toe against yourself!
+Send a link to the game to a friend, and see if they can join and play against you.

 ![playing tic tac toe](/images/tutorials/27-tictactoe-kaboom/playing.png)

 ## Next Steps

-Congratulations, you've completed making a multi-player game!
-Now that you know the basics of creating an internet game, maybe you can try different games, like checkers or chess or go.
+Now that you know the basics of creating a multiplayer online game, try your hand at making some different games, like checkers or chess or go.

 Happy coding!